 In the Soviet Union, at least 6 million people starved to death in the 1930s, in a country with some of the most fertile land on the continent of Europe, a country that had once been a major exporter of food.
 In China, tens of millions of people starved to death under Mao.

 Despite what the left seems to believe, private property rights do not exist simply for the sake of people who own property.
+Americans who do not own a single acre of land have abundant food available because land is still private property in the United States, even though the left is doing its best to restrict property rights in both the countrysides and in the cities.

 The other big feature of the egalitarian left is promotion of a huge inequality of power, while deploring economic inequality.